-- 4.32 Where a filter has been applied and local areas remain for further consideration, there may be limited time available (or it may not be compatible with the efficient conduct of the CMA's investigation) to conduct a detailed competitive assessment of a large number of local areas.
-Therefore, the competitive assessment of local areas that fail a filter will typically be based on an assessment of factors that can be systematically analysed across all local areas (rather than an in-depth assessment of the varied indicators of competitive conditions in individual local areas (ie considering different factors in different areas), it may be difficult for the CMA to verify whether the material presented to it provides a balanced picture of each particular area, or whether it presents a partial view which is favourable to the interests of the merger firms.
-The CMA may be better able to attach weight to reviews that have been conducted systematically, such that the same factor is taken into account across all local areas. - 4.33 In some cases, a filtering approach may not be capable of reducing the number of local areas under consideration to a sufficiently small number to allow the CMA to review a wider range of evidence on an area-by-area basis.
+- eliminating these areas, the CMA may make it feasible to gather further information for a more manageable number of areas (ie those that 'failed' the filter) and give them further consideration.99 - 4.33 Where a filter has been applied and local areas remain for further consideration, there may be limited time available (or it may not be compatible with the efficient conduct of the CMA's investigation) to conduct a detailed competitive assessment of a large number of local areas.
+Therefore, the competitive assessment of local areas that fail a filter will typically be based on an assessment of factors that can be systematically analysed across all local areas (rather than an in-depth assessment of the varied indicators of competition).
+Where the merger firms conduct a non-systematic review of competitive conditions in individual local areas (ie considering different factors in different areas), it may be difficult for the CMA to verify whether the material presented to it provides a balanced picture of each particular area, or whether it presents a partial view which is favourable to the interests of the merger firms.
+The CMA may be better able to attach weight to reviews that have been conducted systematically, such that the same factor is taken into account across all local areas. - 4.34 In some cases, a filtering approach may not be capable of reducing the number of local areas under consideration to a sufficiently small number to allow the CMA to review a wider range of evidence on an area-by-area basis.
 In such cases, the CMA may apply a 'decision rule' approach.
 This involves developing a systematic measure or set of measures that can be used to describe the impact of the merger on competition in each area, and comparing that measure or measures to a threshold above which the CMA considers the SLC test would be met.
+100